JCSDA/spack-stack/doc/source/PreConfiguredSites.rst

    module load cray-mpich/8.1.21
    module load libfabric/1.12.1.2.2.1

-TODO UPDATE - For ``spack-stack-1.7.0`` with Intel, proceed with loading the following modules:
+THIS SECTION IS OUT OF DATE, REFER TO 1.7.0 RELEASE DOCUMENTATION -  - For ``spack-stack-1.7.0`` with Intel, proceed with loading the following modules:

 .. code-block:: console